 A number of months on we were keen to get an update from SBS and to find out about other projects Biblica have been involved with, so we had a chat with Fiona McDonald, Director of National Ministries.

-On Mark: The Time has Come Fiona said “First off they are beautiful books!
+On Mark’s Gospel Fiona said “First off they are beautiful books!
 We are so pleased with them.
 They are beautifully illustrated to show contemporary life and designed to be an accessible read for those outside the church”.
 Fiona went on to confirm that “they arrived just as lockdown began and so we had to warehouse them as distribution was impossible”.

 Fiona told us that SBS had planned to distribute copies of Mark’s Gospel at a couple of shows at the Edinburgh Fringe Festival.
 As the Festival was cancelled, many theatre groups have been forced to take the unprecedented step of moving online.
 Not to be left behind, SBS have been involved with a group of actors in creating an 11-part audio drama for a serialized podcast, based on the book of Ruth in the Bible, called “Where You Go”.
 Having sorted out the licensing with Biblica, SBS set about using Ruth in NIrV, printing a give-away booklet for families linking with the audio drama.

 Fiona said “this has been such a success story of our Summer.
 A few thousand families have benefitted from our Ruth themed ‘Bag of Love’.
 We created a 5-day online event that could be used in place of holiday bible clubs, which included activities and an episode from the audio drama of Ruth.
 So far there have been 1,400 downloads of the audio drama, and it was even featured on BBC Radio Scotland”.

 (You can access the audio drama here: https://scottish.bible/bible2020/whereyougo/)